Rynoxx/ispconfig3-website-git/README.md

 This plugin creates a bare git repository for the web directory to allow clients to change their websites using only git.

 ## Installation ##
 To install, simply copy the website_git.inc.php to `/usr/local/ispconfig/server/plugins-available/` and symlink it to the plugins-enabled directory.
-Or just copy/paste the commands below.
+Or just copy/paste the commands below, you will need root or sudo to run them.
 ```
 git clone https://github.com/rynoxx/ispconfig3-website-git
 ln -s `pwd`/ispconfig3-website-git/website_git.inc.php /usr/local/ispconfig/server/plugins-available/